 4. Litigation

 If a settlement cannot be reached, your case may need to be taken to court.
 Your solicitor will represent you and present your case to the judge.
-It is important to note that the time frame for making an asbestosis claim can vary greatly and may take several months or even years to resolve, therefore it is important to seek legal advice as soon as possible if you believe that you have a claim.
+It is important to note that the time frame for making an mesothelioma claim can vary greatly and may take several months or even years to resolve, therefore it is important to seek legal advice as soon as possible if you believe that you have a claim.

 Employer responsibilities